Almohad Caliphate: Origins

+Caliphate and expansion

 Ibn Tumart died shortly after, in August 1130.
 That the Almohad movement did not immediately collapse after such a devastating defeat and the death of their charismatic Mahdi, is likely due to the skills of his successor, Abd al-Mu'min.
 Ibn Tumart's death was kept a secret for three years, a period which Almohad chroniclers described as a ghayba or "occultation".
 This period likely gave Abd al-Mu'min time to secure his position as successor to the political leadership of the movement.
 Although a Zenata Berber from Tagra (Algeria), and thus an alien among the Masmuda of southern Morocco, Abd al-Mu'min nonetheless saw off his principal rivals and hammered wavering tribes back to the fold.
-In an ostentatious gesture of defiance, in 1132, if only to remind the emir that the Almohads were not finished, Abd al-Mu'min led an audacious night operation that seized Tasghîmût fortress and dismantled it thoroughly, carting off its great gates back to Tinmel.
 Three years after Ibn Tumart's death he was officially proclaimed "Caliph".

-In order to neutralise the Masmudas, to whom he was a stranger, Abd al-Mumin relied on his tribe of origin, the Kumiyas (a berber tribe from Orania), which he integrated massively into the army and within the Almohad power.
-He thus appointed his son as his successor and his other children as governors of the provinces of the Caliphate.
-The Kumiyas would later form the bodyguard of Abd al Mumin and his successor.
-In addition, he also relied on Arabs, representatives of the great Hilalian families, whom he deported to Morocco to weaken the influence of the Masmuda sheikhs.
-These moves have the effect of advancing the Arabisation of the future Morocco.
+After 1133, Abd al-Mu'min quickly expanded Almohad control across the Maghreb, while the embattled Almoravids retained their capital in Marrakesh.
+Various other tribes rallied to the Almohads or to the Almoravids as the war between them continued.
+Initially, Almohad operations were limited to the Atlas mountains.
+In 1139, they expanded to the Rif mountains in the north.
+One of their early bases beyond the mountains was Taza, where Abd al-Mu"min founded a citadel (ribat) and a Great Mosque circa 1142.

+The Almoravid ruler, Ali ibn Yusuf, died in 1143 and was succeeded by his son, Tashfin ibn Ali.
+The tide turned more definitively in favour of the Almohads from 1144 onwards, when the Zenata tribes in what is now western Algeria joined the Almohad camp, along with some of the previously Almoravid-aligned leaders of the Masufa tribe.
+This allowed them to defeat Tashfin decisively and capture Tlemcen in 1144.
+Tashfin fled to Oran, which the Almohads then attacked and captured, and he died in March 1145 while trying to escape.
+The Almohads pursued the defeated Almoravid army west to Fez, which they captured in 1146 after a nine-month siege.
+They finally captured Marrakesh in 1147, after an eleven-month siege.
+The last Almoravid ruler, Ishaq ibn Ali, was killed.